Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 Location: Downtown San Diego

 One of America’s longest-serving aircraft carriers is now one of San Diego’s most popular museums.
-Families love exploring the 60 exhibits, 29 restored aircraft, engine room, flight deck, and galley.
+Families love exploring the 60 exhibits, 29 restored aircraft, the engine room, the flight deck, and the galley.
 The flight simulators (extra cost) are a big hit with kids, though height restrictions apply.

 17. Maritime Museum of San Diego